-While in a foreign country, you may encounter road conditions that differ significantly from those your country.
-You are also subject to that country's laws and regulations.
-Penalties for breaking the law can be more severe than in your country for similar offenses.
-Persons violating the law, even unknowingly, may be expelled, arrested or imprisoned.
-Penalties for possession, use, or trafficking of illegal drugs are strict and convicted offenders can expect jail sentences and fines.
+While in a foreign country, you are subject to that country's laws and regulations.
+Penalties for breaking the law can be more severe than in the other countries for similar offenses.
+Persons violating Algeria's laws, even unknowingly, may be expelled, arrested or imprisoned.
+Penalties for possession, use, or trafficking in illegal drugs in Algeria are strict and convicted offenders can expect jail sentences and heavy fines.